luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

 Why not encrypt the body?
 Becouse there's no feature telling us to do so, and we don't like doing extra work.

+If we run now the acceptance tests we get passed though step 3 which is red right now:
+AssertionError: expected 404 to deeply equal 200

+That's because there's no '/api/auth/login' endpoint.

+### Third step: Then the response code must be 200

+This step is reused from previous features.
+But it is red, and we have to fix it.

+Let's write the endpoint code!!
+Auch... not yet.
+Unit test first, please.

+We're only going to test the login middleware, the function which registers the endpoint won't be tested as it is considered covered by the acceptance tests.

+To turn this step green we need an 200 response code for the given endpoint.
+The first unit test is about calling the next function in restify, if not done the channel remains open and that's bad.
+Using a simple mock object

+    it('must call the next function', function(done){
+        let res = {
+            send: function(){}
+        };

+        loginMiddleware(null, res, done);
+    });

+The code to make this unit test pass could be as simple as

+    function login (request, response, next){
+        response.send();
+        return next();
+    }

+The next unit test verifies the response code

+    it('must send back a response', function(){
+        let obtainedStatusCode;

+        let res = {
+            send: function(value){
+                obtainedStatusCode = value;
+            }
+        };

+        loginMiddleware(null, res, function(){});
+        obtainedStatusCode.should.equal(200);
+    });

+To turn it green change the response.send() method adding a 200 argument to it

+    response.send(200);

+Even though the unit tests are passing we still need to register the endpoint in restify to make this third step green.

+    function registerIn (server) {
+        server.post('/api/auth/login', login);
+    }

+There are things that can not be tested by acceptance tests.
+Like the next function needed in restify.
+If we put it into the acceptance tests (like a step!) we would get coupled to the http library used in strajah.
+The idea of acceptance tests for servers (using an API Rest interface) should be to make the glue code of the tests in another language, like Ruby, and they should still be green.